reslp/gbif-sdm-practical/README.md

 ## Part 3: Plot occurrence data in R with ggplot2

-A map is more than just a pretty figure.
-It is a quality-control step.
+Plotting occurence data is also a quality-control step.
 You should check whether the records are actually in Austria, whether they form suspicious clusters, whether there are still outliers, and whether the distribution reflects plausible biology or obvious sampling structure.
 Dense clusters around cities or well-sampled regions may indicate observation effort rather than species ecology.
 This is one reason why occurrence maps should be inspected before any model is fitted.

 Of course what you will see will depend on the species you choose to analyze.